evolvedbinary/hsg-project-wiki/Setup.md

         brew cask uninstall java github-desktop

         brew cask reinstall exist-db github java8 oxygen-xml-editor

+    If, after the second command, Homebrew complains that `java` or `github-desktop` are not installed, remove these entries from the command and repeat.
+If, after the third command, Homebrew complains that any of the entries are already installed ("It seems there is already an app at..."), please manually delete the original application from your Applications folder, and then repeat the command.

 - In mid-2017 GitHub Desktop was relaunched with a significantly different interface.
 We are now using this version of GitHub Desktop, as it provides all of the features we needed from the old version.
 Proceed with the setup steps under [Setting up GitHub Desktop](#setting-up-gitHub-desktop).
 Return here when you are done setting up GitHub Desktop.
 - Next, open oXygen.